Goal: to explore every nook & cranny of this pristine country.

 And I have also discovered a new TV show to latch onto: Prison Break.
 Now, if you’ll excuse me, it is time to finish Season 1.

-When I file a complaint, perpetrator denies it all, and colleagues defend his actions:
+I file a complaint, perpetrator denies, colleagues defend his actions:

-Me, upon realizing that people can suck up to the boss and get away with murder:
+Realizing people can suck up to boss and get away with anything:

 If voicing my opinion against injustices in the office makes me that entitled little intern and a “what-does-she-know” girl from America, so be it.

 I guess this is what people would call a true international experience.
-Whatever it is, I am glad for it, as everything happens for a reason.
+Whatever it is, I am glad for it; everything happens for a reason.
 All I can do is learn from it, and KNOWLEDGE IS POWER, so yay me.
-I win.

 Often confused with lychee, longan is known as “dragon eye” in Chinese.

 I went grocery shopping at Fair Price and ran across these while looking for lychee, about to leave the market in disappointment.
 I reluctantly decided to give these a try.